JimmyMultani/JimmyMultani/README.md

 I hail from Toronto, Ontario.
 Born and raised! 🇨🇦

+🔭 I’m currently working on:
+- Serverless / Lambda functions 🐑
+- SSR with React and NextJS ⚛️

-Here are a few things about me:
+💬 Here are some things about me:
 - I love playing video games 🎮
 - I'm still learning how to use my Ergo keyboards ⌨️
 - I have a son and partner, whom I love dearly ❤️